 Dr. Buist has a primary research focus on the epidemiology and management of asthma and chronic obstructive pulmonary disease (COPD) and, in particular, the overlap between asthma and COPD in older adults.
 Among other research, she has been the Principal Investigator of the Portland Center of the U.S. Lung Health Studies I, II, and III.
-She has been a member of numerous federal advisory groups, including NIH study sections, FDA Pulmonary and Allergy Advisory Committee, NHLBI Pulmonary Disease Advisory Committee, NHLBI Advisory Council, NIH Task Force on Research and Education of Prevention and Lung Disease, and the National Asthma Education and Prevention Coordinating Committee.
-She is a past member of the New England Journal of Medicine Editorial Board and a current member of the editorial committee.
-She recently served as Chair of the Executive Committee of the Global Initiative for Chronic Obstructive Lung Disease.
+She has been a member of numerous federal advisory groups, including NIH study sections, FDA Pulmonary and Allergy Advisory Committee, NHLBI Pulmonary Disease Advisory Committee, NHLBI Advisory Council, NIH Task Force on Research and Education of Prevention and Lung Disease, and the National Asthma Education and Prevention Coordinating Committee and was Chair of the Global Initiative for Chronic Obstructive Lung Disease.
+She is a past member of the New England Journal of Medicine Editorial Board and a current member of the International Advisory Board for Lancet Respiratory Journal.

-Dr. Hedges' research activities include site Principal Investigator for the NHLBI cooperative agreement Rapid Early Action for Coronary Treatment (REACT) project and co-chair of the REACT Publications Committee;co-Principal Investigator for the Centers for Disease Control Measuring Quality of Care Delivered in a Trauma System project;site Principal Investigator for the Emergency Medicine Cardiac Research Group (EMCREG) CK-MB Evaluation for Acute Myocardial Infarction Detection study;and co-investigator for the NHLBI/American Heart Association Early Public Access to Defibrillation (PAD) for Victims of Out-of-Hospital Cardiac Arrest study.
+Dr. Hedges' past research activities include site Principal Investigator for the NHLBI cooperative agreement Rapid Early Action for Coronary Treatment (REACT) project and co-chair of the REACT Publications Committee;co-Principal Investigator for the Centers for Disease Control Measuring Quality of Care Delivered in a Trauma System project;site Principal Investigator for the Emergency Medicine Cardiac Research Group (EMCREG) CK-MB Evaluation for Acute Myocardial Infarction Detection study;and co-investigator for the NHLBI/American Heart Association Early Public Access to Defibrillation (PAD) for Victims of Out-of-Hospital Cardiac Arrest study.
 He has substantial experience in administration of large multi-center studies addressing cardiac and trauma patients, both in the ED and EMS settings.
 He is the former President of the Association of Academic Chairs of Emergency Medicine and the Society for Academic Emergency Medicine and a member of the National Academies of Science Institute of Medicine.
-He is Principal Investigator of an NCRR grant at University of Hawaii, supporting infrastructure for clinical and translational research.
+He is Dean of the School of Medicine and Principal Investigator of an NIMHD clinical and translational research grant at the University of Hawaii.